tanaos/cognitor/README.md

 docker compose --profile worker up -d
 ```

-The worker will then automatically start indexing the content of the specified folder and keep it up to date with any changes.
+Once the search platform's `GET /health/ready` endpoint returns `"ready"` (indicating that the initial setup is complete), the worker will automatically start indexing the content of the specified folder and keep it up to date with any changes.
 Use `docker logs cognitor-worker` to check the indexing status and see which files have been processed.

 > [!NOTE]
 > Check out the [worker repository](https://github.com/tanaos/cognitor-worker) to see which file types are currently supported (we will be adding more soon).
 Keep in mind that file types that are not supported will be ignored by the worker, but you can still index their content manually through the API.